tapesec/permut-dev/README.md

 This project is an app made with Angular, Express/Node and MongoDb.
-The goal is to allow french policeman to switch their assignments.
+The goal is to allow french policemen to permute their assignments.